 Do a little list maintenance

-Next, take this opportunity to do a little list hygiene.
+Next, take this opportunity to do a little list of hygiene.
 You want to start off with an up to date list when you make the change over to your new ESP.
 Consider cleaning up your list either manually or with the help of a service.
 Remove addresses from your lists that are stale, incorrect or invalid.

 Update subscriber forms, automation, integrations, and documentation

 If you've got any forms integrated with your websites, automated campaigns or documentation that needs to be updated, now is the time to take this step.